 Key Market Stats:

-- Homes values in Philadelphia have increased by 10.5% year-over-year and are predicted to grow by another 11.0% during the next 12 months.
+- Homes values in Philadelphia have increased by 11.7% over the last year.

-- Most affordable neighborhood in Philadelphia to buy a home is Wissinoming where the median listing price is $160,000.
+- Most affordable neighborhood in Philadelphia to buy a home is Olney where the median listing price is $160,000.

 Attractive Renters’ Market